Debugging a PHP CLI script

 PHP_IDE_CONFIG environment variable should be set to

 Once the script is started, PhpStorm will open the Debug Tool Window and break at the first breakpoint that was set in the script.
-Next, we can continue debugging our PHP CLI script using PhpStorm as described in Examining a Suspended Program.
+You can now continue debugging a PHP CLI script as described in Examine suspended program.

 If the script that is being debugged is not a part of the project that's open in PhpStorm, the IDE will still open the script in the editor and pause execution at the first statement.
 This makes it possible to quickly debug any PHP CLI script, even if we don't have a PhpStorm project for it yet.